 In order for a campaign to become transactional on our platform an example campaign needs to be generated.
 The contents are then verified by both us at Mailkit and also by each of the leading email inbox providers.
 Keep in mind that the criteria of the different providers vary, and sometimes operators may require changes in the text in order to clarify the content and transparency towards the end recipient.
 In general, anything that could be considered misleading is totally unacceptable.
 It is necessary to follow these basic rules and, above all, to request the approval of the campaign as transactional.

 The following procedure needs to be followed in order to get approval for your transactional campaigns:

 - Prepare your Campaign (as shown below).

-- Send us an email at firstname.lastname@example.org and request approval for your transactional campaign.
+- Send us an email at email@example.com and request to switch the campaign to transactional mode..
 Please ensure you specify which campaigns require approval (account, name, ID).

 - Wait for us to assign the campaign transactional settings and inform you when ready.

 - Next up send a sample of the campaign using a live delivery via API.
 You have to keep in mind that if the campaign has been sent out in test mode already on the day the switch to live mode will be effective the next day as the cache is reset at midnight.

 - Send us samples of the test campaign in .eml format.
 Samples in .eml format must be sent in ZIP archive, even if you are sending one sample.

 - Wait for approval of the email providers.
 (It is not possible to prioritize, speed up, or urge the approval of providers).
 Keep in mind that the approval can take several business days.